dcontiveros/davido.io/content/posts/tech/2024-11-26/index.md

 Logically is where things get complicated.
 I have the following:

 - Virt station that runs Arch Linux for KVM/Qemu virtualization.
 ConnectX 4.0 card is inserted here.
-  - AlmaLinux 9.X VM that has an SRIOV Mellanox virtual card
+  - AlmaLinux 9.X VM that has an SR-IOV Mellanox virtual card
 - Windows OS on Desktop (for simplicity)

 What can I say?
 I love to get my money's worth.